dsogari/doml/packages/core/syntax.md

 The following rules apply:

-- reference labels can be any valid identifier (`/\w+/`); they are scoped by namespace.
+- reference labels can be any valid identifier (`/[\w:-]+/`); they are scoped by namespace.
 - generated markup may be subject to additional formatting (e.g., superscript for footnotes).
 - additional namespaces can be registered by the renderer for its supported [components](#components).

+### Variable expansion

+Variable **expansion** is equivalent to text _interpolation/substitution_ used in templating engines: the preprocessor looks up the value stored in the referenced variable and places it at the invocation point.

 ## Escape sequences

 An **escape sequence** is a sequence of ASCII characters that produces text or markup, which cannot otherwise be typed, or could compromise readability if typed explicitly.
-The supported sequences are listed below:
+The available sequences are listed below:

 | Syntax     | Used for        | Parameter       |
 | ---------- | --------------- | --------------- |